What are the NPAIHB Youth Delegates?

 We will meet several different times throughout the year, with 2 in-person meetings scheduled (June, July, and the option to attend the THRIVE Youth Conference in June 2019) and 5 virtual trainings (which will be offered live or as an online recording).
 In-person meetings will be at the THRIVE Youth Conference (5 days) in Portland, OR in June and at the NPAIHB Quarterly Board Meeting (3 days) hosted by one of the member tribes.
 Virtual Trainings will typically last 60 minutes and you can attend using your mobile phone or a computer.

 Who runs the Youth Delegates?
+Where does the funding come from?

 Youth!
 Adult staff are involved to support programs and trainings and serve as mentors.
+The Youth Delegate program is funded through a grant from the Administration for Native Americans

 Can I get School Credit and treat this as an internship?